vault27/Foundation/paloalto.md

 - You can add many DHCP relays
 - You configure interface where it will listen for requests + IPv4 Server addresses + IPv6 Server Addresses

+### Monitor profiles

+- Network > Network Profiles > Monitor
+- Monitor IPSec tunnels and to monitor a next-hop device for policy-based forwarding (PBF)
+- Monitor profiles are optional
+- Action
+    - wait-recover—Wait for the tunnel to recover; do not take additional action.
+Packets will continue to be sent according to the PBF rule
+    - fail-over—Traffic will fail over to a backup path, if one is available.
+The firewall uses routing table lookup to determine routing for the duration of this session
+- Interval - time between heartbeats
+- Threshold - number of heartbeats to be lost

 ## Policies

 **10 in total**